Human Cognition in Machines: A Unified Perspective of World Models: Background

-The available surveys also focus on domain application~\cite{long2025survey,yue2025simulating,li2025comprehensive,lin2025exploring,dong2026learning}, architectural or input modality distinctions~\cite{liu2025generative}, or abstract taxonomies~\cite{ding2025understanding,xu2026specialist}.
-As demonstrated in Table~\ref{tab:survey_comparison}, we are among the first to systematically distinguish recent states of the art by the cognitive functions they primarily innovate.
-Surveys near-universally discuss the foundational models and works from state-of-the-art teams at META AI with Yann LeCun~\cite{hansen2024hierarchical,garrido2026learning,yuan2026inference}, the Alibaba group~\cite{wan2025wan}, Cosmos from NVidia~\cite{kim2026cosmos}, and Berkeley University's two groups with Sergey Levine~\cite{intelligence2025pi_} and Fei-fei Li~\cite{yang2025cambrian}~\cite{wang2025vagen}~\cite{huang2026pointworld}.
-Additional states-of-the-art innovate on architecture by using Vision-Action~\cite{li2026causal} and Vision-Action-Language models~\cite{team2026advancing}, auto-regression models~\cite{gao2025adaworld}, and diffusion~\cite{zhang2025epona,li2025dawm}.
-Nevertheless, a framework for a unified World Model remains elusive to researchers.
-A divide remains in the designs for general-purpose and domain-specific World Models~\cite{xu2026specialist}.
+As demonstrated in Table~\ref{tab:survey_comparison}, we are among the first to systematically distinguish recent states of the art by the cognitive functions they primarily innovate (further discussed in Sec.~\ref{sec:bg:taxonomy}).
+Surveys near-universally discuss the foundational models and works from state-of-the-art teams at META AI with Yann LeCun~\cite{hansen2025hierarchical,garrido2026learning,yuan2026inference}, the Alibaba group~\cite{wan2025wan}, Cosmos from Nvidia~\cite{kim2026cosmos}, Berkeley University's Sergey Levine's group~\cite{intelligence2025pi_} and Stanford University's Fei-Fei Li's group~\cite{yang2025cambrian,wang2026vagen,huang2026pointworld}.
+Additional states-of-the-art innovate on architecture by using Vision-Action~\cite{li2026causal} and Vision-Action-Language models~\cite{team2026advancing}, auto-regression models~\cite{gao2025adaworld}, and diffusion models~\cite{zhang2025epona,li2025dawm}.
+Nevertheless, a framework for a Unified World Model remains elusive to researchers.
+A divide remains in the designs for general-purpose and domain-specific world models~\cite{xu2026specialist}.